Kennington, Kent: History

 In 1798, Kennington was described as being situated in a predominantly gravelly yet fertile landscape.
 Hasted theorised that the name derived from the Saxon Cining-tune (king's town) due to it being owned by Saxon royalty during the heptarchy.
 Hasted also described two minor streams that watered the area: one originating at Sandyhurst and passing Bybrook, known locally as Bacon's Water, and the other rising near Eastwell Park, flowing through Clipmill and Frogbrook before joining the River Stour on the parish's eastern boundary.
 The village itself stood on elevated ground near the Canterbury road, with the church positioned at its far end, close to an open heath called Kennington Lees.
 An annual fair specializing in pedlary and toys was held yearly on July 5.

 St Mary's Church was built in the 13th century, and contains stained glass windows designed by Charles Eamer Kempe.
 The church also contains a font, which, according to Mee, has been in continuous use since 1236.
 It was locked in medieval times to guard from witches.

 Local Government

 Kennington was an ancient parish, and designated a civil parish under the Poor Law Amendment Act 1866, able to set its own Poor Rate.
 This was reformed under the Local Government Act 1894.
 In 1934 the civil parish was abolished and absorbed into Ashford Urban District Council (later Ashford Borough Council).

 Following a Community Governance Review, new Borough ward boundaries took effect from May 2019.
 Kennington gained representation through a new civil parish council formed on 1 April 2019, with the title Kennington Community Council.
-The new Borough and Community Council wards are as follows: